fabioelizandro/todo-event-sourcing/README.md

 ## TODO

-[ ] - Change http routes to stop returning responses, make it async [ ] - Validate commands
+[x] - Validate commands
-[ ] - Domain validate business logics and reject command [ ] - Think in a better way to avoid sequential ids for the event stream [ ] - Make testable and test stream polling
+[x] - Domain validate business logics and reject command [ ] - Think in a better way to avoid sequential ids for the event stream [ ] - Make testable and test stream polling
 [ ] - Better error handling for stream polling